rickkas7/AssetTrackerRK/README.md

 Version 0.2.2 and later of the library supports a u-blox GPS (tested with a MAX-M8-Q) using I2C instead of serial.
 This is particularly helpful on Gen 3 devices like the Boron, which does not have as many serial ports as the Electron.

+### 10 Pass-Through

+The Pass-Through firmware is used primarily so you can use the u-blox [u-center](https://www.u-blox.com/en/product/u-center) app with the AssetTracker V2.
+This Windows-based software allows you to decode the data from the GPS and issue commands using a graphical user interface.

+Flash the pass-through software to your AssetTracker V2.
+It will boot into manual mode (breathing white).
+Run the u-center application and select the USB port for the Electron.

+In order to remove the pass-through software you'll probably need to use DFU mode (blinking yellow) or safe mode (breathing magenta) since the cloud is deactivated by this example.

+### 11 AssistNow

+This example uses the u-blox AssistNow service to download almanac and ephemeris data over cellular and upload it to the modem, instead of waiting for it to arrive by satellite.
+This can greatly speed time to first fix on compatible GPS models.
+See [AssistNow](https://github.com/rickkas7/AssetTrackerRK/blob/master/AssistNow.md) for more information.

 ## Updates